Isaiah Stanback

-Isaiah Ramon Stanback (born August 16, 1984) is a former American football wide receiver in the National Football League (NFL) for the Dallas Cowboys, New England Patriots, New York Giants, and Jacksonville Jaguars.
-He played college football at the University of Washington.
+Isaiah Ramon Stanback (born August 16, 1984) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football as a quarterback for the Washington Huskies.
+He was selected by the Dallas Cowboys in the fourth round of the 2007 NFL draft.
+He played in the NFL for the Cowboys, New England Patriots, and Jacksonville Jaguars.

-Early years
+Early life

 Stanback attended Garfield High School in Seattle, Washington, where he played football, basketball, and baseball.

 Junior (2000)

 As a junior, he tallied 1,653 passing yards and 13 touchdowns.
 He was selected as one of just three "blue chip" players by the Seattle Times.

 Senior (2001)

 Stanback passed for 1,628 yards (second among Washington state Class 4A quarterbacks) and 12 touchdowns, and added 700 rushing yards and nine rushing touchdowns in 2001 for 2-7 Garfield High School.
 His passing total ranked second among Washington state Class 4A quarterbacks.
 He had his best game of 2001 against Inglemoor High School, totaling 399 yards passing and three touchdowns.
 He was an all-KingCo Conference pick again, in 2001.
 He was the first "blue chip" quarterback since 1998.

 He was one of eight Tacoma News-Tribune "Northwest Nuggets".
 He was a member of the Tacoma News-Tribune's "Western 100".
 He was an all-KingCo Conference pick.
 Stanback earned PrepStar and SuperPrep All-American honors.
 He was a member of PrepStars Top 125 Dream Team.
 He was also, the fifth-rated quarterback in the nation according to SuperPrep.
 Stanback was the ranked the #23 player nationally in SuperPrep's "Elite 50".
 He was the #1 player in SuperPrep's Washington 22.
 He rated 14th among all quarterbacks nationally, fourth in the West Region, by PrepStar.
 Stanback was also listed by PrepStar as one of the top-three run-pass combination quarterbacks in the nation.
 He was one of the nation's Top 101 recruits according to Student Sports Magazine.
 He was also, considered the third-best "athlete" on the West Coast by PacWest Football.
 He was rated #23 nationally among prep quarterbacks by Tom Lemming's Prep Football Report.
 He also played on the baseball team.